 This chapter discusses broader considerations and other aspects of regulatory compliance that are required under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
 Section 15126 of the CEQA Guidelines states that all aspects of a project must be considered when evaluating its impact on the environment, including planning, acquisition, development, and operation.
-This chapter describes any unavoidable, adverse, and potentially significant impacts that implementing Eden Landing Phase 2 of the South Bay Salt Pond (SBSP) Restoration Project would create, describes the relationship between short-term uses of the environment and long-term productivity, and discusses significant irreversible or irretrievable commitments of resources or foreclosures of future options that implementation of the Phase 2 project would create.
-This chapter also discusses compliance with federal executive orders and acts that may be required by the project but that are not directly included as part of this Draft Environmental Impact Statement/Report (EIS/R).
-This chapter is generally based on the detailed analysis of environmental resources of concern presented in Chapter 3, Environmental Setting, Impacts, and Mitigation Measures, as well as in the project designs and concepts described in Chapter 2, Alternatives.
+This chapter describes any unavoidable, adverse, and potentially significant impacts that implementing Phase 2 of the South Bay Salt Pond (SBSP) Restoration Project would create, describes the relationship between short-term uses of the environment and long-term productivity, and discusses significant irreversible or irretrievable commitments of resources or foreclosures of future options that implementation of the Phase 2 project would create.
+This chapter also discusses compliance with federal executive orders and acts that may be required by the project but that are not directly included as part of this Final Environmental Impact Statement/Report (referred to throughout as the Final EIS/R).
+This chapter 3, Environmental Setting, Impacts, and Mitigation Measures, as well as in the project designs and concepts described in Chapter 2, Alternatives.